datainfrastructuregroup/LibAI/obsidian-11ty/src/notes/knowledge-management.md

 # Knowledge Management

 Knowledge management is the process of capturing, sharing, and effectively using knowledge within an organization or for personal use.
+In an age of information abundance, the ability to effectively manage knowledge becomes a critical skill for individuals and organizations.

 ## Personal Knowledge Management (PKM)